doughphunghus/7d2dModlets/Khelldon-CustomMenu/README.md

 This modlet lets users easily change menu artwork

 Doughphunghus's fork - updates:
 - Mod originally written for a17, updated for a18
+- To change the background, you simply replace the .png files in UIAtlases/ItemIconAtlas with those of the same size.